Wedding Receptions (click on highlighted links for song ideas)

 If you decide to do a money dance, your MC will announce it as an opportunity for your

 friends and family to share a special slow dance with the bride or groom.
-The MC will
+The MC will ask

-flow of the guest and collect the money.
-It’s important that the bride and groom
+guest and collect the money.
+It’s important that the bride and groom remain on the dance

-remain on the dance floor at the conclusion of the money dance.
-As the music tempo
+floor at the conclusion of the money dance.
+As the music tempo picks up, your presence

-picks up, your presence will encourage all guests to join you as the fast dancing
+will encourage all guests to join you as the fast dancing resumes.

 Types Of Dance Music Preferred